- Mogelijk zorgwekkende stoffen

 - substances under assessment by the PBT and ED experts groups; and

-- substances addressed by the Petroleum and Coal stream working group (PetCo).
+- substances addressed by the Petroleum and Coal stream working group (PetCo) or under the ECHA-Cefic collaboration on dossier compliance.

-This pool also includes those substances where authorities have identified the need for further data generation or assessment but this action has not yet started.
-These pending cases may come from substance or dossier evaluation, RMOA, PBT/ED assessment, manual screening or a preliminary assessment by ECHA.
+This pool also includes those substances where authorities have identified the need for further data generation or assessment, but this action has not yet started.
+These pending cases may come from substance or dossier evaluation, RMOA, PBT/ED assessment or group assessment by authorities.

-For example, ECHA may conclude at the end of a dossier evaluation that a substance should be considered for substance evaluation.
+For example, during group assessment ECHA may propose that a substance should be considered for substance evaluation.
 The substance would be assigned to this pool even if the substance evaluation process has not yet started.

 Authorities review many substances under different regulatory processes and may not identify a need for further regulatory action at that moment.
 These processes are: